 How Do Shoulder Injuries Happen?

-The shoulder is a ball and socket joint.
-This means that the upper arm bone fits into a round compartment known as the shoulder socket, located in the shoulder blade.
-The shoulder joint is held together by muscles, ligaments, and tendons.
+The shoulder is a ball and socket joint, where the upper arm bone fits into the shoulder socket located in the shoulder blade.
+It is supported by muscles, ligaments, and tendons.
+These structures can sometimes become injured or damaged, leading to various conditions.

-Arthritis is also a common cause of shoulder pain and stiffness.
-Arthritis occurs when the cartilage surrounding the joints breaks down, causing the bones to rub together.
-This can happen due to age, injury, or overuse.
+Arthritis, a common cause of shoulder pain and stiffness, occurs when the cartilage surrounding the joints breaks down, leading to bone-on-bone contact.
+This can be a result of factors such as age, injury, or overuse.

 Common Types of Shoulder Surgeries